Gopherhole22/NetPingPulse/README.md

 # NetPingPulse
-This is a networking tool for powershell
+This is a networking tool for Powershell
+It is in beta form.
+It has been created to ping inputted hosts.